vekatze/neut/book/src/modality-and-memory.md

 ## □-Introduction: Putting Values into Boxes

-Now that we have layers, we can talk about how to interact with values of type `meta a`.
+Now that we know layers, we can talk about how to interact with values of type `meta a`.

 ### Syntax